 GradCertTh LEVEL 7

 LEVEL CREDITS

-5 M 45 dit-
+5 May 15 gradite

 6 Max 15 credits

 7 Min 45 credits

 Must include 45 credits at level 7 or higher from the Theology curriculum.

 TOTAL CREDITS REQUIRED 60

 These are the same as for the Graduate Diploma in Theology on page 20.